B1narymask/kyogas/README.md

 ## Arrays

-Arrays must have the `<-` prefix, otherwise it may cause parsing issues.
+Arrays must have the `<-` prefix, otherwise the parser will throw an error.

 Valid: `arr<str> <-things` invalid: `arr<str> things`.

 Arrays are closed with `->`

 ***Please note that the closing line MUST be the array terminator ONLY.
-If there are random characters after or before it, the parser will crash.***
+If there are random characters after or before it, the parser will throw an error.***

 ### Valid vs Invalid Arrays